percona/everest-doc/docs/install/installEverest.md

             ??? example "Example"
                 ```
                 everestctl install --namespaces dev,prod --operator.mongodb=true --operator.postgresql=true --operator.xtradb-cluster=true --skip-wizard
                 ```
+        2. If you skip adding the namespaces while installing Percona Everest, you can add them later using the following command.

+            ```sh
+            everestctl namespaces add [NAMESPACE]
+            ```
+        To gain a deeper understanding of how to install different operators in various namespaces, refer to the [configure multiple namespaces](../use/multi-namespaces.md#configure-multiple-namespaces) section.

         * If you do not specify a namespace, the `everest` namespace gets provisioned by default.

         * You can skip provisioning the database namespace during initial installation by using the flag `--skip-db-namespace`.

-        To gain a deeper understanding of how to install different operators in various namespaces, refer to the [configure multiple namespaces](../use/multi-namespaces.md#configure-multiple-namespaces) section.
+        ??? example "Example"
+            ```
+            everestctl install --skip-db-namespace
+            ```

 3. Update the password for the `admin` user: